The honest version of Laravel vs Node.js

 Real example: GigEasy MVP in three weeks

 GigEasy is a fintech-adjacent product backed by Barclays and Bain Capital.
-The founder had already pitched investors and needed a working MVP to validate with live users in three weeks.
+The founders had already pitched investors and needed a working MVP to validate with live users in three weeks.
 Not a design.
 Not a prototype.
 A real system people could sign up for.

 FAQ